mahdi-shafiei/tpu-recipes/training/trillium/Llama3-405B-PyTorch/GCE/README.md

-# Instructions for training Llama 3 405B on Trillium TPU
+# Instructions for training Llama 3.1 405B on Trillium TPU (1 pod)

-This user guide provides a concise overview of the essential steps required to run Hugging Face (HF) Llama 3 405B training on Trillium TPUs.
+This user guide provides a concise overview of the essential steps required to run Hugging Face (HF) Llama 3.1 405B training on Trillium TPUs.
+Specifically, the instructions and docker image referenced here is optimized for a single Trillium pod.

-Note: the current docker supports Single Pod v6e.
-The multipod solution will be available in an upcoming update soon.

 ## Environment Setup